-The First 15 seconds as a guest speaker are the most important.
+The First 15 seconds as a guest speaker hire are the most important.
 It is the window that determines your audience attention

-Being a guest speaker at an event or conference is a great way to position yourself as an expert in your particular field.
+Being a guest speaker hire at an event or conference is a great way to position yourself as an expert in your particular field.
 While this can provide new business opportunities for you; being in the public eye as a guest speaker can also help you succeed in your industry.
 Also, the more you become known as an expert in your field who can deliver good speeches, the more likely you are to be invited back to be a guest speaker time and again.

 This is how I have been able to build a track record of guest speaking around the world.

 A guest speaker is able to reach his or her particular target audience and communicate their message and expertise in a particular subject.
 Furthermore, by speaking at specific events and conferences, you will become known as extremely skilled in your field.
 It is a great way to pick up new clients for your business.
 Also, you will build yourself as a reliable resource and increase your visibility.
 Consequently, the more times you appear as a guest speaker hire, the more experienced you will become at doing this.

 - Be proactive: Firstly, don’t wait for invitations to speak at events; rather research upcoming conferences where you could be a guest speaker offering informative subject matter and put yourself forward for the opportunity.

 - Don’t try to sell yourself: Secondly, let your skills and your knowledge do the work for you.
 Do research on the people who will be attending and direct your speech to add value to what your audience already knows.